 CNN has been unable to reach Tyndall for comment, but he told the Los Angeles Times, “I have never had any sexual urges” toward patients.
 He also described his examinations as thorough and appropriate.
 Tyndall told the newspaper his use of fingers had “a legitimate medical purpose” and said some of his comments to patients were misinterpreted.

-The executive committee of USC's board of trustees announced Wednesday it will form a special panel and hire outside counsel to "conduct an independent investigation into the misconduct and reporting failures that occurred."
+On Wednesday, the executive committee of USC’s board of trustees announced it will form a special panel and hire outside counsel to “conduct an independent investigation into the misconduct and reporting failures that occurred.”

-Two hundred professors have signed a letter demanding Nikias stand down over the way abuse allegations against Tyndall were handled.
+A petition is circulating, started by a 2016 grad, calling for the USC president, C.L.
+Max Nikias, to resign.
+Two hundred professors have also signed a letter demanding Nikias stand down over the way abuse allegations against Tyndall were handled.

 “In this case, as in prior cases, faced with an ongoing pattern of serious wrongdoing by a powerful university official, the university has kept wrongdoing quiet, settled financially with the wrongdoer in secret, and denied any responsibility on the part of the university,” their letter calling for his resignation reads.

 Nikias has written an open letter of apology, saying: “On behalf of the university, I sincerely apologize to any student who may have visited the student health center and did not receive the respectful care each individual deserves.”

 The allegations about Tyndall’s behavior first emerged publicly in a May 16 report from the Los Angeles Times.
 The paper’s investigation, Mohazab’s attorneys said, was the moment many of Tyndall’s former patients realized what they went through was not a normal gynecological exam.